Georgia Marijuana Laws

 Possession, use and sale of marijuana paraphernalia are all crimes in Georgia.
 Paraphernalia includes all drug-related items, including those used in the cultivation, growing, harvesting, analysis, testing, enhancing, storage, or use of marijuana.

 Sale and delivery.
-Sale or possession with intent to sell is also a misdemeanor, and the penalty for a first offense is up to one year imprisonment and $1,000 in fines.
+Sale or possession with intent to sell is also a misdemeanor, and the penalty for a first offense is up to 1 year imprisonment and $1,000 in fines.
 On a second offense, the maximum fine increases to $5,000.
-Any subsequent offense is a felony punishable by between one and five years’ imprisonment and a fine of up to $5,000.
+Any subsequent offense is a felony punishable by between 1 and 5 years’ imprisonment and a fine of up to $5,000.

 Scroll to see the rest of the table.